 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

 The purpose of the technical standards is to inform students of realistic expectations of completing the Athletic Training Department.
 The Athletic Training Department consists of both didactic (classroom) and clinical (hands-on experience) education.
 The curriculum simulates the physical, intellectual and emotional demands of the profession so that students get a realistic picture of the profession and so that students can be appropriately evaluated on their athletic training knowledge and skill.
-It is the responsibility of Lynchburg College to inform all admitted and prospective students of these expectations.
-It is also the responsibility of Lynchburg College to develop and follow retention policies that are consistent with the demands of the technical standards listed above.
-It is also the responsibility of Lynchburg College to make reasonable accommodations to ensure that students can meet the demands of the Athletic Training Department.
+It is the responsibility of University of Lynchburg to inform all admitted and prospective students of these expectations.
+It is also the responsibility of University of Lynchburg to develop and follow retention policies that are consistent with the demands of the technical standards listed above.
+It is also the responsibility of University of Lynchburg to make reasonable accommodations to ensure that students can meet the demands of the Athletic Training Department.
 It is the student’s responsibility to reveal any special accommodations that are needed in the Athletic Training Curriculum in order for the student to complete all requirements of the Athletic Training Department.
 All students are then held to the same retention standards.

-All requests for accommodations must go through the Lynchburg College Academic Advising Office.
+All requests for accommodations must go through the University of Lynchburg Academic Advising Office.
 The Support Services Coordinator will review the request for reasonable accommodations with input from the Dean of the School of Health Sciences and Human Performance, and the Athletic Training Department Chairperson as needed.
 The Support Services Coordinator may ask the student to provide appropriate documentation as evidence of disability in making a decision about the reasonableness of a request.

 Candidates for selection into the Athletic Training Department will be required to acknowledge that they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.